John Kennedy (footballer, born 2002): Fluminense

-Born in Itaúna, Minas Gerais, John Kennedy joined Fluminense's youth setup in 2016, aged 14, from Serrano-RJ.
+Born in Itaúna, Minas Gerais, Kennedy joined Fluminense's youth setup in 2016, aged 14, from Serrano-RJ.
 On 29 September 2020, he renewed his contract with the club until 2024.

-John Kennedy made his first team – and Série A – debut on 20 January 2021; after coming on as a half-time substitute for fellow youth graduate Luiz Henrique, he scored his team's first in a 3–3 away draw against Coritiba.
-Later that year, on 23 October, he scored a brace in a 3–1 home win over rivals Flamengo.
+Kennedy made his first team – and Série A – debut on 20 January 2021; after coming on as a half-time substitute for fellow youth graduate Luiz Henrique, he scored his team's first in a 3–3 away draw against Coritiba.
+Later that year on 23 October, he scored a brace in a 3–1 home win over rivals Flamengo.

-On 4 November 2023, he scored the winning goal for Fluminense in a 2–1 victory over Boca Juniors after extra time in the Copa Libertadores final, to be his club's first title in that competition.
-A month later, on 18 December, he scored a goal in the 90th minute in a 2–0 victory over Al Ahly in the FIFA Club World Cup semi-finals.
+On 4 November 2023, Kennedy scored the winning goal for Fluminense in a 2–1 victory over Boca Juniors after extra time in the Copa Libertadores final in what was his club's first title in that competition.
+A month later on 18 December, he scored a goal in the 90th minute in a 2–0 victory over Al Ahly in the FIFA Club World Cup semi-finals.